diandiancha/LittleAIBox/README.md

 > LittleAIBox is a full-stack, cross-platform Gemini AI chat application (built with Vite/Capacitor/Cloudflare) featuring an intelligent API pooling and proxy backend that bypasses regional restrictions for stable global access.
 Key features include:
 >
 > - Client-side parsing (PDF/DOCX/PPTX support)
-> - Mermaid/LaTeX rendering
+> - Mermaid/LaTeX/Vega-Lite rendering with chart export
-> - Real-time web search
+> - Real-time web search & Semantic Scholar research mode
+> - Conversation timeline navigation
+> - Dual API key management with intelligent load balancing
+> - Customizable AI parameters and task presets
+> - Voice input support
 >
 > Unlike traditional AI applications, LittleAIBox runs locally, ensuring your files and messages never leave your device.
 It emphasizes privacy with intelligent API key rotation, provides stable global access, and allows custom AI parameters to optimize your chat experience.
 Users can optionally register for cloud sync, but the platform works fully without an account and doesn't expose your location or request origin.
 LittleAIBox is open-source, lightweight, and designed for users who value privacy, control, and freedom.
 >